kubeshop/testkube-docs/docs/articles/install/s3-storage.md

 To use S3 as storage, the steps are as follows:

+## 1. Configure IAM role

-1. Configure IAM role with the following permissions:
+Configure IAM role with the following permissions:

   ```yaml
 {